 La-Z-Boy Declares Quarterly Dividend

-/EIN News/ -- MONROE, Mich., May 02, 2023 (GLOBE NEWSWIRE) -- Directors of La-Z-Boy Incorporated (NYSE: LZB), a global leader in residential furniture, declared a quarterly cash dividend on the company’s common stock of $0.1815 per share.
+MONROE, Mich., May 02, 2023 (GLOBE NEWSWIRE) -- Directors of La-Z-Boy Incorporated LZB, a global leader in residential furniture, declared a quarterly cash dividend on the company's common stock of $0.1815 per share.
 The dividend is payable June 15, 2023 to shareholders of record as of June 2, 2023.

 Additional Information